Table of Contents

 - Boosts confidence.
 The sense of accomplishment that you get from completing a task, even a round of golf or a brisk walk, can help boost confidence in yourself.
 As you get stronger and begin to feel better, you slowly build up a renewed sense of self-worth.

 - Promotes physical health.
 Just getting outside and moving your body can begin the process of restoring health.
-Regular exercise has enormous positive effects on all bodily systems, improving heart health, stamina, energy level, muscle strength, joint mobility, and an increased immune response.
+Regular exercise has enormous positive effects on all bodily systems, improving heart health, stamina, energy level, muscle strength, joint mobility, and increased immune response.

 - Improves sleep quality.
 Regular physical activity helps to regulate body temperature, reduce stress, and promote relaxation, all beneficial to getting quality sleep.
 The energy expended in exercise can translate to getting more hours of sleep as well.